Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Couvent des Jacobins

-If you’re looking for something truly unique to add to your list of things to do in Toulouse, don’t miss the Couvent des Jacobins—a stunning example of Southern Gothic architecture that’s just as peaceful as it is awe-inspiring.
+If you’re looking for something truly different to add to your list of things to see and do in Toulouse, you can’t miss the Couvent des Jacobins.
+This convent is a gem of Southern Gothic architecture that inspires both awe and serenity from the moment you step inside.

 The Couvent des Jacobins, a jewel of peace in the heart of the city, ideal for your list of things to do in Toulouse.